iotaledger/omega-docs/qbc/abra/Spec.md

 #### Terms

-> Branch : much like a function. it can have state, and can recursively invoke itself. recursive invokations of branches are new instances of the branch; if it is stateful, then it is a new state in each recursive path.
 ```
  Knot: an invocation of a branch which outputs to a site in the dataflow of a branch